Skip to content

 Loop

 Our second exercise is to work on how to parallelize the loop.
 Most of the time, we would be doing the intense computation under the loop.
 In situations like that, it would be more efficient to parallelize the loops in the computation.
 To start with a simple example, we will begin with printing Hello World from GPU multiple times in addition to our previous example.
-Moreover, just adding #pragma acc parallel or #pragma acc kernels would not parallelize your computation, instead will make sure that the computation will be executed on the device.
+Moreover, just adding #pragma acc parallel or #pragma acc kernels would not parallelize your computation; instead, it would ensure that the computation is executed on the device.

 Loop Constructs